Super-Protocol/docs/docs/developers/marketplace_GUI/moderation.md

 ## Moderation process

-It is quite simple.

 1. Create an offer as per the [Offers and Providers Guide](/developers/cli_guides/providers_offers).
 Complete all steps.
 2. Check that your new offer is fully functional and able to be ordered using SPCTL.
 Your offer will also automatically appear in Marketplace GUI in the **Unmoderated** category.
-2. Create a new post in [Discord](https://discord.com/invite/superprotocol) in the **#offers** channel:
+2. Create a new post on [Discord](https://discord.com/invite/superprotocol) in the **#offers** channel:
    * Make sure that it follows the naming convention: "Offer ###.
 The name of your offer."
 For example: "Offer 12.
-Tunnels Launcher";
+Tunnels Launcher".
    * Add a link to the offer in Marketplace GUI.
 The link is what you see when you open an offer window.
-It looks something like this: [https://marketplace.superprotocol.com/?offer=offerId%3D12&tab=about](https://marketplace.superprotocol.com/?offer=offerId%3D12&tab=about).
+It looks something like [marketplace.superprotocol.com/?offer=offerId%3D12&tab=about](https://marketplace.superprotocol.com/?offer=offerId%3D12&tab=about).
    * Optional but welcome: Introduce yourself and your work.
-We are building a Super community and every voice matters;
+We are building a Super community and every voice matters.
+   * You can use [Markdown](https://www.markdownguide.org/) to make your post more presentable.
 3. Answer any questions if requested by our moderators.
-They will look at your offer and make a test order;
+They will look at your offer and make a test order.
 4. If all is fine, your offer will be moved to the **Approved** category.
 5. If your offer becomes **Inactive**, then you can contact our support in the same post.